ryan109/Serverless-Workshop/README.md

 After you've setup and logged into the https://developer.amazon.com/ console we can create a simple skill.

 #### Creating a blank Skill
-1. Click on "Your Alexa Consoles" -> "Skills"
+1. Click on `Your Alexa Consoles` -> `Skills`
-2. Now "Create Skill"
+2. Now `Create Skill`
 3. Name your skill something appropraite for instance "banking app"
 	a.
 Language - English(UK)
 	b.
 Under the choose a model section, select - Custom (should be selected by default)
 	c.
 When choosing a method to host your skills resources - Custom (should also be default)
-	d.
-"Create Skill"
+	d. `Create Skill`
 4. Choose a template - Start from scratch

 Congrats, the skills created, although it's nothing more than a shell with a name that literally does nothing - lets give it a purpose (insert Rick & Morty robot joke [here](https://www.youtube.com/watch?v=X7HmltUWXgs))

 #### Giving the Skill a purpose
 1. Copy the contents of the model.json file found in this repo under the models folder, or click here *to-do link model*
-2. On the left of your developer console go to the "JSON Editor" under "Interaction Model"
+2. On the left of your developer console go to the `JSON Editor` under `Interaction Model`
-3. Paste the contents of the json file here and click "Save Model" at the top
+3. Paste the contents of the json file here and click `Save Model` at the top

 Should everything have worked correctly you will now see 2 intents having appeared under your invocation model:
 - GetAccountInfo